Has Anybody Here Seen Kelly?: Lyrics

 Kelly from the Isle of Man!

 In other media

 A verse from an adaptation of the song was featured in the film Catch Me If You Can on a broadcast of the 1960s television program Sing Along With Mitch.
 The song was also referenced in a 1959 episode of the television series Bachelor Father titled "Bentley, the Hero".
-The theme tune to Kelly Monteith's BBC TV series also used part of the song's music.
+The theme tune to Kelly Monteith's BBC television series also used part of the song's music.

-The song appears in the 2018 film "The Ballad of Buster Scruggs" directed by the Coen Brothers.
+The song appears in the 2018 film The Ballad of Buster Scruggs directed by the Coen Brothers.
 The film is a six-part episodic Western with the song featuring in the sixth and final segment, "The Mortal Remains".
 The song was performed by Jonjo O'Neill with the song's title character's name being changed from 'Kelly' to 'Molly'.
-It is not known why this change was made, but it has been speculated that the softer sound of 'Molly' made the song more audibly appeasing.